RaviNakhate/mern-ecommerce-shopway/README.md

 - My Orders: 📦 Users can view their order history.
 - Order Details: ℹ️ Details of all ordered items are accessible.
-- Order Confirmation: ✉️ Users receive email notifications with comprehensive order details upon placing an order.
+- Order Confirmation: ✉️ Users receive email notifications with order details upon placing an order.

 ## 🚀 Admin Features